 Belsonic is another outdoor festival celebrating the best of international talent.
 Located in Ormeau Park in Belfast, attendees have enjoyed the likes of Dermot Kennedy, Paolo Nutini, Sam Fender and Liam Gallagher.

-With a focus on Pop, Rock and Indie/folk music, Belsonic differentiates itself from other festivals by organising individual shows throughout its run.
-You can buy a ticket for the acts you want to see individually, as opposed to being forced to buy a weekend ticket just to see one of favourite artists.
+With a focus on Pop, Rock and Indie/folk music, Belsonic differentiates itself from other festivals by organising individual shows.
+You can buy a ticket for the acts you want to see individually instead of being forced to buy a weekend ticket just to see one of your favourite artists.

 Not all of us can or want to spend a weekend at a festival; Belsonic allows you to enjoy music your way.